Ricette di Sicilia

 - 3

-Season lightly with sea salt and pepper, then mix until the mixture comes together.
+Season lightly with Trapani sea salt and white pepper, then mix well until you have a firm, cohesive mixture.

 - 4

-Lightly oil your hands and shape generous spoonfuls of the mixture into meatballs.
+Lightly oil your hands and shape the mixture into generous spoonful-sized balls.

 - 5

-Roll each meatball in breadcrumbs and set aside.
+Roll each ball in breadcrumbs and set aside.

 - 6

-Heat the olive oil in a deep frying pan and fry the meatballs until golden and crisp.
+Heat the extra-virgin olive oil in a deep pan and fry the balls until they’re beautifully golden and crisp.

 - 7

-Drain on kitchen paper to remove excess oil.
+Drain them on kitchen paper to remove any excess oil.

 - 8